IBM/cp4d-deployment/selfmanaged-openshift/azure/README.md

-# Cloud Pak for Data on OCP 4.6 on Azure
+# Cloud Pak for Data 4.0 on Azure

 ## Deployment Topology